 It is important to seal micro-topping finishes, as they are porous and tend to collect dirt that is difficult to remove once embedded in the material.
 Micro-topping treatments may include two or more base coats and, in some cases, a very thin top coat without sand, if a very smooth finish is desired.

-Stamped concrete floors have been widely used over exterior surfaces; however, in recent years, the tendency to apply stamped concrete over the interior surface has increased.
-Stamped concrete provides a low cost, durable solution, offering an ample range of colors and patterns from which to choose.
-Stamped concrete gives the appearance of real stone, tile or brick without the higher installation costs and maintenance.
+Stamped concrete surface treatments have been widely used for exterior surfaces but have recently become popular for interior floors as well.
+Stamped concrete provides a low-cost, durable solution, offering an ample range of colors and patterns from which to choose.

 Stamped concrete starts as a thin layer, typically 1/4 to 5/8 inch, of concrete that is applied to an existing slab, then is textured with a stamping tool to create the appearance of natural stone, tile, or brick.
 The concrete can be tinted or dyed, as with new concrete installations.
 A stamped concrete treatment is similar to a micro-topping but contains more sand and provides a rougher concrete surface finish.
 A coat of concrete sealer is applied after the pattern has been created.

 Self-leveling treatments can be applied over most concrete floors and are thick enough to help correct uneven surfaces and relatively deep surface damage.
 Like other repair treatments, self-leveling concrete can be colored with tints during the initial mixing, or the treatment can be colored after it is applied and cured, using dyes.